China approves $40 billion of rail, subway projects to bolster economy

 An acceleration in project approvals coincides with a 33.2 percent jump in fiscal spending in April, which quickened sharply from the 4.4 percent rise seen in March, data from Ministry of Finance showed last week.

-"Increased fiscal spending and recent monetary policy measures are likely to lead to growth stabilization in the third quarter," he said.
+"Increased fiscal spending and recent monetary policy measures are likely to lead to growth stabilisation in the third quarter," he said.

 China's economic growth slowed to a six-year-low of 7 percent in the first quarter, as demand at home and abroad faltered.
 Recent data showed weakness persisted into the second quarter.